minprog/programmeren-2/onderwerp/50 challenges/cash/index.md

 [Download the distribution code](testing_cash.zip).

 Write unittests in Pytest to test this assignment.
-Mark each assignment as correct or incorrect below.
-In case the assignment is incorrect, write down why.
+Find out which submissions are correct or incorrect.
+In case a submission is incorrect, write down why (see report below).
 Submit all your unittests in a file named `test_cash.py` on the bottom of this page.

 ## A bit of help